dariopog/postcss-nope/README.md

     display: none;
 }
 ```
-It works with any declaration, not just with `display`!
+PS: it works with any declaration, not just with `display`!

 ## Usage
 ```js